- time 8th-12th grade

 Each week we meet on one night a week for dinner and community building.
 We then delve into the sugiya or section for the night.
 Some students begin the translation process with hints and tools to access.
 Other students have more English support.
 We break part way through for a snack and then dive deep into discussions about the texts and the bigger questions raised in the sugiyah.
 We end the evening with how these ideas relate to our lives and our society.

-On Tuesday nights we will be in person (when it is safe), location TBD.
-We start at 6pm for dinner and shmooze time (chatting and catching up) and then dive into our learning until 8:30pm.
+On Tuesday nights we are in person at Hebrew College.
+We start at 6pm for dinner and schmooze time (chatting and catching up) and then dive into our learning until 8:30pm.

-On Wednesday nights we will be on Zoom so that anyone can join.
-We start at 6:45pm for shmooze time (chatting and catching up) and then dive into our learning at 7pm until 8:30pm.
+On Wednesday nights we are on Zoom, and open to teens beyond the Boston area.
+We start at 6:45pm EST for shmooze time (chatting and catching up) and then dive into our learning at 7pm until 8:30pm.

 A Beit Midrash or Study House is a noisy place for sharing ideas and challenging each other in the spirit of finding authentic meaning in our texts.
 We break up into pairs or small groups, usually based on learning styles and Hebrew levels.
 We translate each text, not once but at least twice – first for the meaning of the specific words and then for the meaning of the text as a whole.
 The Rabbis of the Talmud did not always explain their reasoning.
 We have to dig deep into their words to puzzle out what they meant and then decide whether or not we agree.